Safety committees are a key component to “self managing” OSHA compliance, not only at big companies, but for small companies too.

 - Focus on legitimate safety issues instead of turning the meetings into general gripe forums.

 - Lack of management commitment or response.
-When committee makes recommendations the response is “No, or too expensive,” it starts a downward spiral.
+When committee makes recommendations the response is “No, or it’s too expensive,” this can totally undermine the committee and begin a downward spiral

 - Top heavy management representation.
 This minimizes employee involvement.